vannguyengd/gooddata-ui/docs/02_start__execution_model.md

 Manually creating measures and attributes can be time-consuming, especially when your LDM is large.

 We have created the [`catalog-export`](02_start__catalog_export.md) tool to help with this.
-The tool can connect to either the GoodData platform or GoodData.CN and transform the entities in the semantic layer of your workspace into code representation.
+The tool can connect to either the GoodData platform, GoodData.CN or GoodData Cloud and transform the entities in the semantic layer of your workspace into code representation.

 The tool retrieves the LDM and complex MAQL measures from your workspace and generates a file in either JavaScript or TypeScript that will contain code constants for all the semantic layer entities.
 You can then import the definitions from this file and use them directly.

 For instance: